Torquay-Jan Juc

 Over the last two decades Torquay has experienced rapid growth, with 5,500 new homes being constructed, increasing the population by almost 15,000 residents.

-A significant outcome of the Distinctive Areas and Landscapes (DAL) Surf Coast Statement of Planning Policy (SPP) has been the application of protected settlement boundaries around each of declared area towns, including Torquay.
-This effectively prevents further outward expansion, beyond the identified Messmate Road Future Urban Area.
+A significant outcome of the Distinctive Areas and Landscapes (DAL) Surf Coast Statement of Planning Policy (SPP) has been the application of protected settlement boundaries around each of declared area towns, including Torquay, Jan Juc and Bellbrae.
+This effectively prevents further expansion of urban development, beyond the identified Messmate Road Future Urban Area.

-In Torquay-Jan Juc, the majority of new development will be directed to activity centres, tourism precincts, substantial change areas, and designated future urban areas, such as the Messmate Road Future Urban Area.
+In Torquay-Jan Juc, the majority of new development will be directed to activity centres, tourism precincts, substantial change areas, and the designated Messmate Road Future Urban Area.

-The draft Strategy includes principles for Torquay-Jan Juc to:
+The Strategy includes principles for Torquay-Jan Juc to:

 • Maintain the unique township character and surrounding landscape character of Torquay-Jan Juc.

-• Plan for the housing employment needs of the growing population.
+• Plan for the housing, infrastructure, and employment needs of the growing population.

 • Manage the development of the remaining greenfield land in Torquay-Jan Juc to ensure sustainable outcomes.